pipixin321/pipixin321/README.md

 - Email: zhanghuaxin@hust.edu.cn

 💬 **News**:
+  - 2024-01-29：I start my internship in Baidu VIS, to do some research on Multi-modal Large Language Model (MLLM).
   - 2023-12-09: One paper about point supervised temporal action localization is accepted on AAAI 2024.